envoylabs/whoami/README.md

 There is an additional query message that allows for an owner set alias to be returned.

+This will return `StdError::NotFound` if there is no Primary Alias.
+Generally speaking, this error condition will only be hit if a user has only Paths, but no Base Tokens.
+This is an edge case that can happen if a user has had a token transferred to them (e.g. after a sale).

 ```rust
 PrimaryAlias { address: String }
 ```